A Gore-Tex motorcycle jacket is a solid option if you want to stay dry, warm and protected from the elements.

 There’s no such thing as a cheap Gore-Tex jacket, prices start from around £300.
 Whether your budget is strict or unlimited, we’ve picked some great options.

 Made from highly durable 500D DuPont Cordura, the outer shell is hard wearing yet flexible.
-With a removable Gore-Tex 3 layer technology inner jacket, you’ll be toasty warm when you need it and thanks to its Coolmax breathable mesh lining, cold when the temperature increases.
-With 7 internal and 4 external pockets, there’s plenty of room for your items when out and about.
-Including EN 1621-1 CE approved Held cloverleaf SAS-TEC shoulder and elbow protectors, in reflective detailing that’s road legal in France, you’re safety is covered here or abroad.
+With a waterproof Gore-Tex Z-liner membrane, you’ll stay dry.
+With 4 external and 1 internal pocket, there’s plenty of room for your items when out and about.
+Including EN 1621-1 CE approved Held cloverleaf SAS-TEC shoulder and elbow protectors.
+You can also zip this into Held trousers.

-The Neptune 2 GTX is vented, waterproof and had a removable Gore-Tex liner for water resistance and thermal protection in the coldest of weather.
+The Vertical Gore-Tex has a waterproof and breathable laminated Gore-Tec membrane to keep you dry.
+There’s also a removable thermal liner, meaning it can be used throughout the year, regardless of the conditions.
 Stay protected with its Seeflex level 2 CE shoulder and elbow protection and space for an optional Seesoft CE level 2 back and chest protectors.
-Highly durable thanks to its Teflon coated 600D polyester outer layer; this jacket is abrasion-resistant while remaining flexible enough for long-distance journeys.
+Highly durable thanks to its Teflon coated 400D polyamide outer layer; this jacket is abrasion-resistant while remaining flexible enough for comfort on long-distance journeys.

 The Rukka Nivala is a waterproof aramid and Cordura Gore-Tex jacket complete with Armacor strengthening on the shoulders and elbows, Rukka D30 Air elbow, shoulder, back and chest protectors for the ultimate protection.
 Finished with a Gore-Tex Pro 3-layer stretch laminate and detachable elastic Gore-Tex collar, this jacket keeps you dry and protected whatever the temperature.
 As well as its safety and water-resistant features, the jacket includes a separate warm jacket with 90/10 down/feather filling.
 A true investment that comes with a 6 year warranty upon registration.